emojicode/emojicode.github.io/src/reference/typevalues.md

 `🐕` is a shortcut for `⬛️🐕` when a type expression is expected.

-The following example stores three different metatype instance in a list, instantiates them at run-time and calls a method on these instances:
+The following example stores three different type values in a list, instantiates them at run-time and calls a method on these instances:

 ```